 Renowned for his expert crossing ability, the former England international has since claimed an FA Cup, a League Cup and a Europa League trophy during his time with United.

-Young did not disappoint when called upon by Jose Mourinho in 2016/17, and his pace and cool head in high-pressure situations gained him many plaudits, along with the captain’s armband on several occasions.
-His influence has again been apparent in 2017/18, and the no.18 enjoyed a memorable evening on his return to Watford’s Vicarage Road in November 2017, scoring two spectacular goals in our 4-2 win.
+Young has not disappointed when called upon in recent seasons, and his pace and cool head in high-pressure situations gained him many plaudits, along with the captain’s armband on several occasions.
+His influence was apparent again in 2017/18, and the no.18 enjoyed a memorable evening on his return to Watford’s Vicarage Road in November 2017, scoring two spectacular goals in our 4-2 win.

 Nowadays, he is one of the most senior members of the first-team squad, owing to his vast experience, and he remains one of the most popular figures in the dressing room, as well as embracing his role as someone who the new boys can look to for advice.